 ADVISOR / COMMITTEE

-Starting Fall 2018, all students are required to be supervised by co-advisors.
+All students are required to be supervised by co-advisors.
 One of the co-advisors must be a member of the Chinese Program, but the other co-advisor can be identified from related fields outside of the Chinese Program.

 At the point of beginning work on the dissertation, a single dissertation advisor (most likely one of the co-advisors) may be chosen, or the co-advising arrangement may continue for the dissertation as well.